aneurysmjs/kiwi-pay/README.md

-# money-onboard
+# kiwi-pay
-just a simple UI for simulating data when you have a bank
+just a simple UI for transactions